 Iceland aims to welcome international travellers back by 15 June, Prime Minister Katrín Jakobsdóttir has announced.
 However, according to Bloomberg, visitors will be required to undergo a Covid-19 test upon arrival and be declared negative to avoid a 14-day quarantine.

-Saint Lucia is expected to become the first Caribbean island to reopen to international tourists on 4 June, Insider reports.
-Visitors will have to present a negative coronavirus test upon arrival, and should expect temperature checks at the airport and in hotels and restaurants, as well as requirements to wear a mask and social distance.
+Saint Lucia became the first Caribbean island to reopen to international tourists on 4 June, Insider reports.
+Visitors have to present a negative coronavirus test upon arrival, and should expect temperature checks at the airport and in hotels and restaurants, as well as requirements to wear a mask and social distance.